-Dr João is Senior Lecturer in the Department of Civil and Environmental Engineering at the University of Strathclyde and she is the course leader for the MSc in Sustainability and Environmental Studies and the MSc in Environmental Entrepreneurship.
+Dr João is Senior Lecturer in the Department of Civil and Environmental Engineering at the University of Strathclyde and she is the course leader for the MSc in Sustainability and Environmental Studies.
 She has expertise in the areas of Strategic Environmental Assessment (SEA), Environmental Impact Assessment (EIA), enhancement of positive impacts, sustainability, bioeconomy and the circular economy.
 Her current research focuses on how enhancement can improve project design and strategic planning and how best to implement the circular economy.
 She set up the first postgraduate class on the Circular Economy at the University of Strathclyde.

-Between April 2019 and March 2022 she is involved in the H2020 Project BE-Rural on "Bio-based strategies and roadmaps for enhanced rural and regional development in the EU" (https://be-rural.eu).
+Between April 2019 and June 2022 she created teaching materials on bioeconomy, circular economy and sustainability for the H2020 Project BE-Rural on "Bio-based strategies and roadmaps for enhanced rural and regional development in the EU" (https://be-rural.eu).

 Dr João has been one of the key people promoting SEA in the UK and since 2002 she has trained more than 500 practitioners on SEA from more than 60 different organisations.
 She was elected one of the directors of the prestigious International Association for Impact Assessment for the period 2014-2017.
 IAIA (http://www.iaia.org/) is the leading global network on best practice in the use of impact assessment for informed decision making regarding policies, programs, plans and projects.
 A truly international association, IAIA has more than 1,600 members from more than 120 countries.